 1. End or limit all communication with them for some time

-The reason why it’s so difficult to stop communicating with someone is because our hearts understand that the silence will start to chip away at the connection and the feelings itself.
+The reason why it’s so difficult to stop communicating with someone is that our hearts understand that the silence will start to chip away at the connection and the feeling itself.

 This is why I encourage my readers to initiate no contact when they experience rejection or a breakup.